alpenlabs/Technical-Whitepaper/README.md

 Here, $P$ is the Taproot internal key point, $H$ is a point with an unknown discrete logarithm, rollup_state is a bytestring of the _rollup state_ that changes in every new Rollup UTXO, and $G$ is the generator point.
 We can choose $H=(x,y)$, where $x$ is hash of the standard uncompressed encoding of the `secp256k1` base point $G$, as suggested in BIP 341.
 Since $\textrm{int}(\textrm{hash}(H\  || \ \textrm{hash}(rollup\_state)))$ is sufficiently random and each TapLeaf script enforces that the internal key for a new Rollup UTXO is computed exactly this way, it can be concluded that $P$ does not have a known discrete logarithm.
 We use the X-coordinate of $P$ as our internal public key, which serves as the commitment to the _rollup state_.

 The L1 Rollup protocol handles three types of transactions: deposit, L2 state update and unilateral withdrawal.
-In the following sections, we discuss in details the construct of these transactions and the associated scripts in the rollup contract.
+In the following sections, we discuss in detail the construct of these transactions and the associated scripts in the rollup contract.

 ### **4.2.4 Deposit**

 Users can deposit funds into the L2 Rollup System by creating a deposit transaction that spends from the Rollup UTXO.
 The transaction structure of a deposit transaction is shown in Figure 11.

-Deposit transaction updates the pending deposit data in the Rollup State and commits this within the internal key of the P2TR scriptPubKey for the new Rollup UTXO.
+A deposit transaction updates the pending deposit data in the Rollup State and commits this within the internal key of the P2TR scriptPubKey for the new Rollup UTXO.
 The L2 Rollup System detects the pending deposit transaction in the L1 Mempool and updates the L2 state to include this deposit.
 The new L2 State Root, containing the deposited funds in the appropriate L2 account, is settled with a state update transaction.
 Once the state update transaction is confirmed, the deposit is no longer pending and thus will not be tracked in the Rollup State.

 <p align="center">
 <img src="figures/11.png" width="600"/>